 For the caramel and fruit:

-- Put the peach slices and blueberries in a pattern or any way you want.
+- Put 3 peaches, peeled and sliced and 2 cups blueberries in a pattern or any way you want.
 The whole bottom should be covered.

 For the cake:

-- In a large bowl beat the 5 tablespoons of remaining butter with the white sugar.
+- In a large bowl beat 5 tablespoons unsalted butter with ½ cup white sugar.

-- Add egg and beat well.
-Add vanilla and mix.
+- Add 1 egg and beat well.
+Add ½ teaspoon vanilla and mix.

 - Carefully spread the batter over the fruit and level it.
 It should cover all or most of it.